Medical Image Characteristics and Quality Factors

 showing differences in density within the body.
 CT images also display differences in density.
 However, CT has a very high contrast sensitivity compared to radiography and can display relatively small differences in tissue density, as in the head.
 When there is not a sufficient difference in density within the body to produce visible contrast (like between fluids and soft tissue) compounds of either iodine or barium can be administered to enhance contrast.
 Iodine and barium are good x-ray absorbers, not so much because of their density, but because of their atomic numbers (atomic size).
 As described in later modules the arrangement of the electrons (their binding energies) in these two elements makes them especially good absorbers and sources of contrast. |

-The contrast sensitivity of an imaging procedure must be adjusted according to the the amount of physical contrast in a specific anatomical region.
 A radiographic technique that has low contrast sensitivity is used for chest imaging because of the high level of physical contrast (variation in density) that is present.
 Mammography requires a technique with high contrast sensitivity because of the very low physical contrast in the breast.
 There are several factors that determine the contrast sensitivity of a radiographic/mammographic procedure.
 The major factor is the selected KV value as described in later modules. |

 Different modes are used to image the two different types of physical contrast.
 The B (Brightness) mode displays the intensity of reflections or echoes as image brightness.
 A bright spot indicates a structure surface or boundary that is producing strong echoes (because of a large difference in acoustic impedance).
 The Doppler mode displays flowing blood. |

-Physical contrast in all types of radionuclide imaging (including SPECT and PET) is the variation of radioactivity throughout a body section.
 Physical contrast depends on the differential uptake and distributions associated with the various physiological functions and pathological conditions.
 The imaging equipment must be adjusted to maximize the contrast sensitivity to the specific radionuclide that is being used.

 The critical adjustment is that of the energy window in